 Because capelin is a small forage fish, it tends to be much lower in mercury than larger fish like mackerel and swordfish.

-What’s more, research shows that fish roe tends to be lowest in mercury when compared to other parts of the fish like organs and muscle tissue (16).
+What’s more, research shows that fish roe tends to be lowest in mercury when compared with other parts of the fish like organs and muscle tissue (

 For this reason, fish roe like masago can be safely consumed by those who want to keep their mercury exposure to a minimum.

-Summary Masago is high in important nutrients like protein, vitamin B12, selenium and omega-3 fats, which may offer various health benefits.
+Masago is high in important nutrients like protein, vitamin B12, selenium, and omega-3 fats, which may offer various health benefits.
 In addition, it’s low in mercury, allowing you to limit your exposure to this heavy metal.

 Though masago offers some health benefits, it has potential downsides as well.

-While masago may be a better choice than other types of seafood, buyers should be aware of some concerns over bycatch of endangered and overfished species related to capelin fishing methods.
+While masago may be a better choice than other types of seafood, buyers should be aware of some concerns about the bycatch of endangered and overfished species related to capelin fishing methods.

-Environmental organizations express uncertainties over capelin populations and concerns over certain fishing methods (17).
+Environmental organizations express uncertainties about capelin populations and concerns regarding certain fishing methods (18).

-As egg-bearing female capelins are often targeted to support the demand for masago, some environmental groups worry that this method may negatively impact the species’ population over time (18).
+As egg-bearing female capelins are often targeted to support the demand for masago, some environmental groups worry that this method may negatively affect the species’ population over time (19).

 Like most other fish roe, masago is high in sodium.